joaopaivaa/joaopaivaa.github.io/index.md

 Dashboard created to support decision-making for real estate purchases in the city of Maringá, Brazil.
 The project also includes ETL pipelines built from three real estate agency websites.

 Applied tools: Power BI and Python.

-Applied skills: web scraping, ETL, data visualization, data analysis.
+Applied skills: data analysis, data visualization, ETL and web scraping.

 <iframe
   title="painel_maringa_housing"